 Plan Your Global Money Week

-Global Money Week 2021 may be different from how it was organised in the past due to the challenges brought about by the COVID-19 pandemic.
+Global Money Week 2022 may have been different from how it was organised in the past due to the challenges brought about by the COVID-19 pandemic.
 At the same time, it is now more important and relevant than ever to continue and enhance conversations with children and young people around money issues, so that they can feel confident in their skills and knowledge about managing financial matters.
 We encourage everyone to be active during the GMW, while at the same time to be safe and prudent and put the health of those involved in GMW activities ahead of anything else.

-When organising GMW2021, please make sure to:
+When organising GMW2022, please make sure to:

 - Respect the national and local safety guidelines related to COVID-19.